SaiKrishnaMohan7/Playground/k8s/README.md

 - A Controller.
 Used for statefull applications, like databases, where instance ordering matters (for dbs with primary and secondary instances) (apiVersion: apps/v1)
 - Also manages scaling of pods like a ReplicaSet and Deployments
 - The pods created will be in a particular order, deletion of which will nbe in the reveerse order (default; can be parallelized)
-- PVCs linked to the pods are not deleted and must be manuallyt deleted
+- PVCs linked to the pods are not deleted and must be manually deleted

 ##### DaemonSet